briannap6399/social-media-interview-results/anonymous-files/anonymous-interview.md

 (no im being serious here btw, she's the only thing keeping me together at this point if i were to type out how much im attached to her and why, id never shut up)

+6) Whenever you feel anxious or stressed thanks to social media, what do you do to try and calm yourself?

-6. is it funny that crossdressing was my first way of coping with being overwhelmed by those stuff?? it's a little story in of itself tbh lol
+Is it funny that crossdressing was my first way of coping with being overwhelmed by those stuff?? it's a little story in of itself tbh lol

 7. ill still say it's a 50/50... roughly-